 100% RECYCLED PLASTIC COMPOST BIN – A TWO’FER FOR REDUCING WASTE

-Don’t be afraid of composting, it is not as hard as people make it out to be, reduces your landfill trash by 600 lbs. per year, and opens up a whole new world of compostable products that nature recycles for you.
+But our bottom line message is: Don’t be afraid of composting.
+It is not as hard as people make it out to be.
+You can reduce your landfill trash by 600 lbs. per year, and composting opens up a whole new world of compostable products that nature recycles for you.

 Get on board in reducing your waste, plus use up a boatload of post-consumer plastic with this 100% recycled plastic compost bin.

 One trick is using all that annoying junk mail streaming into your mailbox each week to super-charge your compost (read our post about using shredded paper, cardboard, and newspaper).

 Composting has a huge impact on climate change.
 Throwing organic waste into a landfill produces methane, a climate changing gas 34 times worse than CO2.
-We estimated that our household diverted 600 lbs. of waste from the landfill by composting (read about it here)!
+We estimated that you can divert 600 lbs. of waste a year from the landfill by composting!

-This compost bin is durable, made from a hard, thick 100% recycled plastic and in theory can eventually be recycled, though I doubt you’ll ever need to discard this thing since you’ll fall in love with composting and the product. will last forever.
+It is made from a hard, thick 100% recycled plastic and in theory can eventually be recycled.
+But frankly, I doubt you’ll ever need to discard this thing since you’ll fall in love with composting and the product will likely last forever.

 SAVING RIVERS, MONEY, AND THE EARTH WITH A RAIN BARREL

 A big recycled plastic rain barrel is a nice way to help out your local rivers as well as take a large amount of plastic out of the landfill.
-We recommend two options: a budget barrel and a higher end option (read our detailed review of these rain barrels here).
+We recommend two options: a budget barrel and a higher end option (see our detailed review of recycled plastic rain barrel options).

 First, why are rain barrels good, besides by saving on your water bill?
 The short version of the story is diverting rain from your sewer systems, especially during a sustained downpour, reduces strain on your local water company’s infrastructure.